-We give consent to have information shared with both partners at any time during the cycle.
-We have numbers provided by you to the
+We give consent to have information shared with both pertners at any time during the cycle.
+We also our normission to have messages laft at the talephone numbers provided by you to the

 We understand that a responsible adult must be available to take us home after undergoing procedures, and remain with us for the next 24 hours.
-If both partners are having procedures, the responsible adult giving the fide home must be meant at the procedures will begin.
+If both partners are having procedures, the responsible adult giving the ride home must be meand at the class before the procedures will begin.